WJSoftware/dr-fetch/README.md

 > `preserveTyping` is a TypeScript trick and cannot be a variable of type `boolean`.
 Its value doesn't matter in
 > runtime because types are not a runtime thing, and TypeScript depends on knowing if the value is `true` or `false`.
 >
-> On the other hand, `preserveAbortable` is a hybrid:  It uses the same TypeScript trick, but its value does matter in
+> On the other hand, `preserveAbortable` (since **v0.9.0**) is a hybrid:  It uses the same TypeScript trick, but its
-> runtime because an abortable fetcher object has different inner state than a stock fetcher object.
-In this sense,
+> value does matter in runtime because an abortable fetcher object has different inner state than a stock fetcher
-> supporting a variable would be ideal, but there's just no way to properly reconcile the TypeScript side with a
+> object.
+In this sense, supporting a variable would be ideal, but there's just no way to properly reconcile the
-> variable of type `boolean`.
+> TypeScript side with a variable of type `boolean`.
 Therefore, try to always use constant values.

 ## Auto-Abortable HTTP Requests